MyOwnSpace99/Types-of-Disc-Golf-Throws/README.md

 ### Grenade
 Identical to the Spike Hyzer, but the disc is held upside down.
 The flight path finishes ***straight***.
 ### Tomahawk
 Like a normal forehand throw, except released overhead.
 The disc is thrown forward up to about 45 degrees and is meant to fit through small gaps.
-The flight path finishes slightly to the ***left***
+The flight path finishes slightly to the ***left***.
 ### Thumber
 Identical to the Tomahawk, but the disc is facing outward ("upsidedown").
 Unlike a normal forehand grip, the thumb is placed on the inside rim and the side of the index finger pinches the disc tight.
 The flight path finishes slightly to the ***right***.